DAYDREAM UNIVERSITY

 Despite being on the highway between two ghost towns, Darlene (40) is content in her cafe which boasts of good coffee, cheap food and live music.

-Although deeply devoted to his mother, Billy (21), Darlene's baby boy is restless and secretly yearns for a life on the road.
-Consumed with the romantic history of the old west, Billy wants to travel and have wild cowboy adventures of his own.
+Although deeply devoted to his mother, Cody (21), Darlene's baby boy is restless and secretly yearns for a life on the road.
+Consumed with the romantic history of the old west, Cody Joe wants to travel and have wild cowboy adventures of his own.

 The Drifter, actually, Robert Alan "Duke" Tracy (25) is hiding from police and has taken to the road.